- Explore Lake Taupo Map

 Great Lake Taupo Cultural Heritage

-A unique history, interwoven with legends and stories from a time past, have combined to form the identity of this remarkable part of New Zealand.
+A unique history, interwoven with legends and stories from a time past, have combined to form the identity of the remarkable Taupo region of New Zealand.

-After a thanksgiving service at the shores of the newly created lake, Ngatoro-i-rangi then plucked strands from his cloak and threw them into the water where they became the native fish of the lake.
+Giving thanks for the life-giving waters at the shores of the newly created lake, he then plucked strands from his cloak and cast them into the water where they became the native fish of the lake.
 One of these turned into an eel but after wriggling away a short distance it died.
 There are still no eels in the lake to the present day.

 The Battle of the Mountains